MathieuRita/MVA_BML_DropoutUncertainty/README.md

 ## Additional content

 You can also find in the repository different examples of datasets we use both for regression and classification in the folder data.
-Then, we also put the report of our projet `report.pdf`.
+Then, we also put the [report](https://github.com/MathieuRita/MVA_BML_DropoutUncertainty/blob/master/report.pdf) of our projet in the repository.
 The latter presents the mathematical theory introduced in the paper.